4

 Corporate Occupier Participation — Allow or Prohibit

 Should 1MLX permit corporate tenant and occupier organizations to participate on the platform at all?
 This is a threshold eligibility vote.
 If passed, a subsequent vote will establish access scope, data permissions, and pricing.
-Requires 8 of 10 votes to pass.
+Requires supermajority — 5 of 6 firms — to pass.

 Issue Detail